AplaProject/apla-docs-ru/index.rst

 ===============================================================================

 ..  image:: img/logo.png
-..   :height: 156 px
+..   :height: 200 px
-..   :width: 235 px
+..   :width: 695 px
    :scale: 100 %
-   :alt: daylight-logo
+   :alt: apla-logo
    :align: center

-The description of the basic principles and approaches of technical performance of eGaaS platform is presented in the current document:
+The description of the basic principles and approaches of technical performance of Apla platform is presented in the current document:

 Contents